FIRSTdotorg/epss-vendors/README.md

 # EPSS-Vendors
 A list of vendors with products who support EPSS in their products.

+In order to be added to this list, please submit a pull request with a link to evidence that your product supports EPSS.
+You can also message Patrick Garrity on Linkedin here: https://www.linkedin.com/in/patrickmgarrity/

 | Vendor | Product | Link |
 | ----------- | ----------- | ----------- |
 | Armis | Armis Asset Vulnerability Management module | https://www.armis.com/integrations/exploit-prediction-scoring-system-epss/ |